Reuben-Brewer/UR5arm_ReubenPython2and3Class/README.md

 Windows: cd "C:\Program Files (x86)\ZED SDK\"

-#Make sure you have admin access to run it in the Program Files folder, otherwise, you will have a Permission denied error.
+-Make sure you have admin access to run it in the Program Files folder, otherwise, you will have a Permission denied error.

-#You can still copy the file into another location to run it without permissions.
+-You can still copy the file into another location to run it without permissions.

 python get_python_api.py

-#
+-

-###
+---

-###
+---

 ExcelPlot_CSVfileForTrajectoryData.py, ListOfModuleDependencies_All:['pandas', 'win32com.client', 'xlrd', 'xlsxwriter', 'xlutils.copy', 'xlwt']

-###
+---

 ###########################